Expecting Soon? 7 Tips for choosing the perfect baby name

 Celebrities are notorious for giving their kids the most bizarre names.
 For instance, Gwyneth Paltrow and Chris Martin named their daughter Apple, which doesn’t even top the list of weird names.

 Yes, you don’t want your child to be named something extremely common like Jennifer or Alex.
-That being said, it’s possible to find a name that’s unique and yet doesn’t invite ridicule.
+That being said, it’s possible to find the perfect baby name, a name that’s unique and yet doesn’t invite ridicule.

 - Pick What Makes You Happy